JakubDziworski/JakubDziworski.github.io/_posts/2016-05-13-enkel_18_fields.md

     }
 ```

-The local variables have priorority over fields if there is ambiguity.
+The local variables have priority over fields if there is ambiguity.
 If you declared
 local variable named exactly like a field you wouldn't want to
 reference field but a variable, right?
-That is why the local variables are first searched.
+That is why the local variables are searched first.

-The ```PUTFIELD``` opcode is similar to ```GETFIELD``` but pops additional item of the stack -
+The ```PUTFIELD``` opcode is similar to ```GETFIELD``` but pops additional item off the stack -
-the result of expression to be saved into field.
+the result of expression to be assigned into field.

 ## Example